By Janne Ekeberg Amundsen, psychologist

 - Shift your focus from the painful to what you have here and now.

 - You do the best you can – find your way to positive things and what you can do and enjoy.

 As you begin to keep track of positive events, it is common for negative thoughts and feelings to be weakened – just by virtue of keeping these records.
-This happens because you give yourself permission to shift your focus from the things you can’t manage to the things that you can.
-That gives you more room for other thoughts, and the negative thoughts and feelings shift more into the background.

 Take the time to help!